Effective Programs for Meth Treatment at Icarus

 Detox as a Component of Meth Rehab

-Methamphetamine detox is usually the first phase of meth rehab.
+Methamphetamine detox is usually the first phase of meth rehab treatment.
 Detoxing from methamphetamines can be done in an inpatient or outpatient setting, although it is generally recommended that a medical practitioner be present to manage withdrawal symptoms.

 Since doctors can monitor clients’ vital signs around the clock and provide them with drugs to keep them comfortable and stable during withdrawal, medically-supervised detox offers a safer and more successful treatment approach.

-Doctors may prescribe medications such as benzodiazepine during meth addiction rehab.
-The detox process is just the first step; after that, patients can get help from counselors and other professionals to gain the skills they need to stay clean for good.
+Doctors may prescribe FDA-approved medications such as benzodiazepine during meth detox.
+The detox process is just the first step; after that, patients can get help from counselors and other professionals to gain the other coping skills they need to stay clean for good.

 Counseling and Therapy

 After the detox treatment process and withdrawal symptoms have eased, the next step is undertaking a comprehensive therapy program.
-Meth abusers in recovery can benefit from seeing a therapist because they’ll get the tools and emotional support they need to examine and address the issues that led to their drug use.
+Meth abusers in recovery can benefit from the therapeutic process of seeing a therapist because they’ll get the tools and emotional support they need to examine and address the issues that led to their drug use.

 Although several approaches are used in counseling, cognitive behavioral therapy (CBT)is the most frequently employed.
 Methamphetamine addiction and co-occurring disorders like depression and anxiety have been found to respond effectively to cognitive behavioral therapy.

-Our meth addiction treatment center counselors help clients’ patients in making positive behavioral changes that will pave the way to a drug-free future.
-We also offer family therapy sessions and group therapy sessions.
+Our treatment center counselors also help clients’ patients in making positive behavioral changes that will pave the way to a drug-free future, and help get past the intense cravings that can often accompany the early days of abstaining from meth.
+We also offer group counseling, family therapy sessions, and group therapy sessions.

 Aftercare Services and Relapse Prevention Planning

-Joining a support group is one of the best forms of aftercare to help people stay sober after completing meth addiction rehab.
-Crystal Meth Anonymous and Narcotics Anonymous are two of the most popular support groups for ex-addicts to join.
+Joining a support group is one of the best forms of aftercare to help people stay sober after completing our meth rehab program.
+Crystal Meth Anonymous, Narcotics Anonymous, and SMART Recovery are three of the most popular support groups for recovering addicts to join.
 Support from peers who understand their struggles in overcoming meth addiction is vital to these groups’ success.

 Though it may seem impossible to recover from drug abuse, total sobriety is attainable after battling meth addiction.
 Individuals can recover from drugs and lead fulfilling lives with the help of the programs for meth addiction treatment at Icarus.

-Contact us today for a confidential discussion of you or a loved ones’ meth use, and find out all your options for recovery now!
+Contact us today for a confidential discussion of your or a loved one’s meth use, and find out all your options for recovery now!